Sin (video game): Sequels and other media

-A mission pack was released for the game in 1999 by 2015, Inc., titled SiN: Wages of Sin.
+A mission pack was released for the game in 1999 by 2015, Inc., titled Sin: Wages of Sin.
 The player reprises the role of John Blade, and the story picks up after the conclusion of the main game, pitting the player against Gianni Manero, a notorious crime boss looking to take over Freeport city.

 In 2000, ADV Films released a 60-minute anime film Sin: The Movie.
 Although loosely based on the game, with similar characters and plot elements, there are some differences.
-For example, a major character from the game is killed off in the first few moments of the film; also, it takes place in the 2070s, whereas the games take place in the late 2030s.
+For example, one of major characters from the game is killed off in the first few moments of the film; also, it takes place in the 2070s, whereas the games take place in the late 2030s.

-A sequel, SiN Episodes, was made by Ritual and was intended to be released episodically over Steam network.
+A sequel, Sin Episodes, was made by Ritual and was intended to be released episodically over Steam network.
 The only episode, titled "Emergence", was released on May 10, 2006.

-An alternate reality game based in the SiN universe was launched in 2005 to promote the announcement of SiN Episodes.
+An alternate reality game based in the Sin universe was launched in 2005 to promote the announcement of Sin Episodes.
 Various cryptic puzzles could be found on the website, and solving these would lead to new pieces of media and art.
 However, support for this piece of viral marketing by Ritual Entertainment did not last, although it has been claimed by Ritual that the final puzzles still remained unsolved.

-SiN was re-released on the Steam platform on April 5, 2006, bundled together with SiN Episodes: Emergence.
-This version of SiN (version 1.12) includes fixes for audio and video playback problems, as well as integration with the Steam multiplayer server browser.
+Sin was re-released on the Steam platform on April 5, 2006, bundled together with Sin Episodes: Emergence.
+This version of Sin (version 1.12) includes fixes for audio and video playback problems, as well as integration with the Steam multiplayer server browser.
 It was reissued, along with its expansion pack SiN: Wages of Sin, on GOG.com on January 30, 2014, DRM-free and fixed for modern hardware.

 Nightdive Studios, a team focused on bringing classic PC games to modern systems, acquired the rights to SiN in January 2020.
-On March 18, 2020, Nightdive re-released SiN on Steam and GOG as SiN Gold, an updated version of the game provided for free to accounts that already owned SiN.
+On March 18, 2020, Nightdive re-released Sin on Steam and GOG as SiN Gold, an updated version of the game provided for free to accounts that already owned SiN.
 SiN Gold incorporates the Wages of Sin expansion pack, adds support for modern resolutions, restores the original game assets, and fixes many bugs.

-Additionally, alongside the Gold edition, Nightdive announced plans for a remastered version of SiN to run on their Kex engine, scheduled for release in late 2020 or early 2021.
-It was announced during 3D Realms’ Realms Deep digital event that the remastered version will be called SiN: Reloaded, and that it will see a release in 2021.
+Additionally, alongside the Gold edition, Nightdive announced plans for a remastered version of Sin to run on their Kex engine, scheduled for release in late 2020 or early 2021.
+It was announced during 3D Realms’ Realms Deep digital event that the remastered version will be called Sin: Reloaded, and that it will see a release in 2021.
+However, as of March 2025 the title remains vaporware.

-At Realms Deep 2022, An announcement for the game Phantom Fury, a sequel to Ion Fury, was shown.
+At Realms Deep 2022, an announcement for the game Phantom Fury, a sequel to Ion Fury, was shown.
 Close to the end, John Blade makes an appearance, and HardCorps is mentioned briefly, implying that the two franchises are connected.